springfall2008/batpred/docs/install.md

 Predbat will update itself and automatically restart.

 Alternatively, if you turn on **switch.predbat_auto_update**, Predbat will automatically update itself as new releases are published on Github.

+If you have used the [Combined AppDaemon and Predbat add-on installation method](#appdaemon-predbat-combined-install) then once installed and configured you should update Predbat to the latest version by using the **select.predbat_update** selector or by enabling the **switch.predbat_auto_update**.

 ## Manual update of Predbat